August 07, 2025

 In urban areas, the scenario, though better, is not rosy either.

-The toilets are, for the most part, unusable, especially outside of major metros like Mumbai.
+The toilets are, for the most part, unusable, especially outside major metropolitan areas like Mumbai.

 The Ministry of Urban Development released a mobile application that locates the nearest public toilet.

-Our sewage lines in urban centres are the silent victim of economic migration and poor planning.
+Our sewage lines in urban centres are the silent victims of economic migration and poor planning.

 Waste generated is discharged untreated into open drains.

-Sewers that are connected to common drains either meet the local water body or stagnate in the low-lying land, eventually polluting groundwater and degrading its quality.
+Sewers connected to common drains either discharge into local water bodies or stagnate in low-lying areas, eventually polluting groundwater and degrading its quality.

-Moreover, the build-up of waste is extremely dangerous and one of the key reasons for the rampant spread of disease.
+Moreover, the accumulation of waste is extremely hazardous and a primary reason for the spread of disease.

 These are serious health hazards, especially in the monsoons, in a city like Mumbai.

-A toilet built by the BMC (Brihanmumbai Mahanagar Palika), the governing civic body of Mumbai, about seven months ago, is pretty much unusable for half the week.
+A toilet built by the Brihanmumbai Mahanagar Palika (BMC), the governing civic body of Mumbai, about seven months ago, is unusable for half the week.

-The solar-powered toilet facility toilet, built to the tune of Rs 90 lakhs, uses vacuum technology for 0.8 litres per flush.
+The solar-powered toilet facility, built at a cost of Rs 90 lakhs, utilizes vacuum technology for a 0.8-liter flush.

-Built at great cost, this toilet has a critical flaw – it is not connected to the sewage system that is located across the road.
+Built at great cost, this toilet has a critical flaw: it is not connected to the sewage system located across the road.

-Which means it has to be cleaned via suction every other day!
+This means it needs to be cleaned via suction every other day.

 The stench that emanates from this fancy loo has residents who use the promenade for their daily exercise up in arms.

-While civic officials are considering alternatives to connect the toilet to the sewerage line, each comes with its own set of problems.
+While civic officials consider alternatives to connect the toilet to the sewer line, each comes with its own set of problems.

-This toilet pretty much ties into the larger Swachh Bharat story where sanitation decisions have been made keeping the optics in mind rather than actually solving the problem at hand.
+This toilet is closely tied to the larger Swachh Bharat story, where sanitation decisions have been made with an eye to the optics rather than addressing the actual problem at hand.

 Rather than spend another exorbitant amount to install trenchless technology connecting the toilet to the sewerage system, as the BMC plans to, there is a cost-effective and simpler fix – microbe technology that degrades waste onsite.